 - help connect interested campus and community members

-- administer community-based learning courses through management of the CalStateS4 web application
+- support community-based learning courses through the CalStateS4 web application

 - support scholarship, research, and grants related to community engagement